-Monday, February 6, 2017
+Monday, February 5, 2018

 1) Opening prayer

-watch over your family
+watch over Your family

-and keep us safe in your care,
+and keep us safe in Your care,

-for all our hope is in you.
+for all our hope is in You.

-We ask this through our Lord Jesus Christ, your Son,
+We ask this through our Lord Jesus Christ, Your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with You and the Holy Spirit,

-one God, for ever and ever.
+One God, forever and ever.
 Amen.

-2) Gospel reading - Mark 6,53-56
+2) Gospel reading - Mark 6:53-56

-The text of today’s Gospel is the final part of the whole passage of Mark 6,45-56 which presents three different themes: a) Jesus goes to the mountain alone to pray (Mk 6, 45-46). b) Immediately after, he walks on the water, goes toward the disciples who are struggling against the waves of the sea (Mk 6, 47-52).
-3) Now, in today s Gospel, when they were already on the shore, the people look for Jesus so that he can cure their sick (Mk 6, 53-56).
+The text of today’s Gospel is the final part of the whole passage of Mark 6:45-56, which presents three different themes: a) Jesus goes to the mountain alone to pray (Mk 6:45-46); b) Immediately after, He walks on the water, goes toward the disciples who are struggling against the waves of the sea (Mk 6: 47-52); 3) Now, in today s Gospel, when they were already on the shore, the people look for Jesus so that He can cure their sick (Mk 6:53-56).

-• Mark 6, 53-56.
+Mark 6: 53-56.
 The search of the people.
-“At that time, Jesus and his disciples having made the crossing, they came to land at Gennesaret.
-When they disembarked, the people at once recognized him”.
-The people were numerous looking for Jesus.
+At that time, Jesus and His disciples having made the crossing, they came to land at Gennesaret.
+When they disembarked, the people recognized Him at once.
+The people were numerous.
 They came from all parts, bringing their sick.
-The enthusiasm of the people who look for Jesus and recognizing him follow him is surprising.
-What impels people to search for Jesus is not only the desire to encounter him, to be with him, but rather the desire to be cured of the sicknesses.
-“And hurrying all through the countryside they brought the sick on stretchers to wherever they heard he went.
+The enthusiasm of the people who look for Jesus, recognize Him, and follow Him is surprising.
+What impels people to search for Jesus is not only the desire to encounter Him, to be with Him, but rather the desire to be cured of their sicknesses.
+Hurrying through the countryside, they brought the sick on stretchers to wherever they heard He went.

-And wherever he went to village or town or farm, they laid down the sick in the open spaces, begging him to let them touch even the fringe of his cloak, and all those who touched him were saved”.
-The Gospel of Matthew comments and enlightens this fact quoting the figure of the Servant of Yahweh, of whom Isaiah says: “Yet ours were the sufferings he was bearing, ours the sorrows he was carrying”.
-(Is 53, 4 and Mt 8, 16-17)
+And wherever He went, to village or town or farm, they laid down the sick in the open spaces, begging Him to let them touch even the fringe of His cloak, and all those who touched Him were saved.
+The Gospel of Matthew comments and enlightens this fact quoting the figure of the Servant of Yahweh, of whom Isaiah says, “Yet ours were the sufferings he was bearing, ours the sorrows he was carrying.”
+(Is 53: 4 and Mt 8: 16-17)